Gavriel Salomon

 Gavriel Salomon (Hebrew: גבריאל סלומון; October 1938 – January 2016) was an Israeli educational psychologist who conducted research on cognition and instruction.
 He was a Professor Emeritus in the department of education at the University of Haifa.

 Early life and education

 Career

 He served as the Editor in Chief of the Educational Psychologist.

+Salomon conducted research on the relationship between media and learning, with particular focus on television and computer technologies.
+He also studied the concept of transfer of learning—how skills and knowledge acquired in one context apply to another.

+At the University of Haifa, he served as Dean of the Faculty of Education and founded the Center for Research on Peace Education.
+His work in peace education included initiatives involving Israeli and Palestinian educators and students.

+In addition to academic publications, Salomon contributed to discussions on education policy in Israel, especially in areas related to media literacy and technology in education.